msg-systems/holmes-extractor/README.md

 chatbot use case, the structural extraction use case and to [preselection](#preselection) within the supervised document classification use case.

-**It is crucial to understand that the tips and limitations set out in Section 4 do not apply in any way to search queries in topic matching.
-If you are using
-Holmes for topic matching only, you can completely ignore this section!**
+**It is crucial to understand that the tips and limitations set out in Section 4 do not apply in any way to query phrases in topic matching.
+If you are using Holmes for topic matching only, you can completely ignore this section!**

 Structural matching between search phrases and documents is not symmetric: there are many situations in which sentence X as a search phrase would match